desiderati/springbloom/springbloom-web-security/docs/jwt-authentication.md

 # It defines the parameter name that will be used to extract the authorities for the JWT Token.
 spring.web.security.jwt.authentication.authorities.parameter=authorities

-# It defines the parameter name that will be used to extract the information
-# if a JWT Token was generated for an administrator user.
-spring.web.security.jwt.authentication.authorities.parameter-administrator=administrator

 # Set the HTTP methods to allow, e.g., GET, POST, etc. The special value '*' allows all methods.
 spring.web.security.jwt.authentication.cors.allowed-methods=POST